16 of the 22 Natural Colors

 Be sure to look up IRS publication, #225, entitled The Farmer's Tax Guide; it can be obtained from your local IRS office.
 Those considering entering the alpaca industry should engage an accountant for advice in setting up your books and determining the proper use of the concepts discussed here.

-For an additional detailed analysis of all areas of financial consideration, visit the financial pages of the national Alpaca Owners and Breeders Association here.
+For an additional detailed analysis of all areas of financial consideration, visit the financial pages of the national Alpaca Owners Association.

 Since alpacas are relatively new to North America, it is helpful to review some common terminology used surrounding this camelid breed.